 - 1. Open a file with its corresponding application-for example, open a PDF file in Adobe Acrobat. - 2.
 From the File menu, select Print. - 3.
-In the Name list, select the desired network printer-for example, <servername>\Print. - 4.
-(Optional) To modify job parameters, perform the following steps: - On a Windows computer, click Properties. - On a Mac, select Special Features, and then click Job Parameters. - a.
-Modify the parameters. - b.
-Click OK. - 5.
-Click OK. - In the Print dialog box, click OK.
+In the Name list, select the desired network printer-for example, <servername>Print. - 4.
+(Optional) To modify job parameters:

+Option Description

+Windows Click Properties.

+Mac Select Special Features , and then click Job Parameters .

+- a.
+Modify the parameters.

+- b.
+Click OK.

+- In the Print dialog box, click OK.
 The file is sent to the CX print server where it is processed and printed.